 Article published 12th October 2008

-is alike; each has his or her own unique way of doing things.
+that no child is alike; each has his or her own unique way of doing things.

 We know that just because one child achieves a developmental milestone

-at a particular age doesn’t necessarily mean the next child will do the same.
+at a particular age doesn’t necessarily mean the next child will do the

-to the child’s learning style instead?
-If so, what are these learning styles
+be due to the child’s learning style instead?
+If so, what are these

-Inspector and former Head-teacher, is the founder of Bright Starters
+OfSted Inspector and former Head-teacher, is the founder of Bright Starters

 classes for early years language development.
 Eve believes that knowing

-which learning style suits your child and the techniques that work best for that style,
+which learning style suits your child and the techniques that work best

-style, enables that child to grasp the learning activity much,
+learning style, enables that child to grasp the learning activity much,

 more quickly because you are presenting the information in a format that

 Quote Eve Wilson.